wareya/OpenMW-Shaders/README.md

 # Using the water shader

 **ＷＡＲＮＩＮＧ:** The water shader is currently experimental.
 OpenMW doesn't expose enough for water shaders to work 100% right.

+**THIS WATER SHADER IS NOT COMPATIBLE WITH OUTDATED CORE SHADER MODS.
+DO NOT ASK ANYONE FOR HELP IF YOU TRY TO USE IT WITH OUTDATED CORE SHADER MODS.**

 To use the water shader, open `water_fragment.glsl` and, below this line: